 • Flax eggs – Made from ground flaxseed and water.
 If you don’t have flaxseed at home, you can use another egg replacer or use ½ cup of applesauce instead.

-• Vegan butter – While vegan butter is the best and will make the banana bread very moist, coconut oil works well as a replacement.
-Applesauce also works for an oil free banana bread, but the results won’t be as moist and can be a bit gummy.
+• Vegan butter – While vegan butter is the best and will make the banana bread very moist and buttery flavored, any neutral oil works well as a replacement.
+Applesauce or plain vegan yogurt also works for an oil free banana bread, but the results won’t be as moist and can be a bit gummy.

 • Almond milk – Or you can use oat milk, cashew milk, or any other plant milk you have at home.